jkxyz/nixos/README.md

 This repository contains NixOS modules and configurations for my personal machines.

-Please feel free to borrow anything you find useful! ❤️
+This code is in the public domain.
+Please feel free to take anything you find useful! ❤️

 ## Building